par7133/Pilot-Page/README.md

 # Pilot-Page
-Everyone its locatios (software on premise) - GPL License
+Everyone its locations (software on premise) - GPL License

 Welcome to Pilot Page!

-Pilo Page is a small software on premise to let anyone share its favorit artisan contacts.
+Pilo Page is a small software on premise to let anyone share its favorit locations.

 The installation of Pilot Page is quite straightforward: just copy all the files of this repository to your website to have your page.